mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/release-notes/index.md

 -   Upgrades might fail when `workers` is set to one.

     The upgrade command might fail when the cluster is configured with only one worker.
 To work around this issue, add an additional worker for the upgrade.

--   Kubernetes RPM packages might be upgraded unintentionally via yum.

-    The Kubernetes RPM packages (kubelet, kubeadm, kubectl, containerd.io) are managed by Konvoy, and are not supposed to be upgraded when a user issues a `yum update`.
-    Currently, these RPM packages are not excluded for update.
-    To workaround that, the user needs to use the following command `yum update --exclude=kubelet*  --exclude=kubeadm* --exclude=kubctl* --exclude=containerd*` to update other system packages.
-    One could also add `exclude=kubelet* kubeadm* kubctl* containerd*` to `/etc/yum.conf`.

 <!--
 ### Previous releases